 If you have Windows 7, you will find the wizard called “Add Printer” present in the “Devices and Printers” section from the Control Panel.
 For other Windows versions except 10, the wizard is “Add a printer or scanner” and it is available in the “Printers & Scanners” section within the Settings Control Panel.

 In the case of the latest Windows 10, you will not need any wizard to ensure the connection.
-The computer should automatically detect the printer from your wireless network or as soon as you plug the Ethernet cable into your photo printer.
+The computer should automatically detect the printer from your wireless network.
+Because this is wireless printer.
+So as soon as you plug the Ethernet cable into your photo printer.
 Just navigate to the “Printers & Scanners” section on Settings to see it.

 1. Initial Checking